mattybwoy/Bookshelf/README.md

 - Individual books can be selected from url
 - Individual books can now be deleted by ISBN
 - Individual books can now be updated by ISBN
+- Individual books can be searched for in homepage

 ## Improvements